dwrensha/fuzz-rustc/README.md

 # Fuzz Rustc

-Configuration for fuzz testing the Rust compiler using [libfuzzer-sys](https://github.com/rust-fuzz/libfuzzer-sys), taking inspiration from [cargo-fuzz](https://github.com/rust-fuzz/cargo-fuzz) and [fuzz-targets](https://github.com/rust-fuzz/targets).
+This repo contains configuration for fuzz-testing the Rust compiler using [libfuzzer-sys](https://github.com/rust-fuzz/libfuzzer-sys), taking inspiration from [cargo-fuzz](https://github.com/rust-fuzz/cargo-fuzz) and [fuzz-targets](https://github.com/rust-fuzz/targets).

-Builds a [lightly modified rustc](https://github.com/dwrensha/rust/tree/fuzz) with fuzzing instrumentation and runs a coverage-guided fuzzer on it.
+Because [rustc](https://github.com/rust-lang/rust) is a bootstrapping compiler, its build process has several stages and involves juggling many flags, attributes, and environment variables.
+These complications create some difficulties for cleanly setting up fuzz testing.
+We work around those difficulties with some [light modifications to rustc](https://github.com/dwrensha/rust/tree/fuzz) and some additional configuration.

 ## Running